 Self-driving cars have been an invention 100 years in the making.
 Since at least the 1920s, automobile manufacturers have experimented with vehicles that drive themselves.

-Examine the Significant UX and UI Issues Driverless Vehicles Face
+Examine the Significant UX and UI Design Issues Driverless Cars Face

 Several UX problems serve as probable bumps in the road for self-driving cars.
 Although the technology is developing at rates previously thought impossible, integration has been far from seamless.
 The main concerns deal with questions such as: